daafith/maven-repo/README.md

 	</configuration>
 </plugin>
 ```
-You can then override properties in the command line as well `mvn credentials:credentials -DnameLength="12"`
+You can then override properties in the command line as well `mvn credentials:generate -DnameLength="12"`